blackmagic-debug/black-magic-org/v1.x/usage/swo.md

 ### SWO decoding in firmware

-You can switch on traceswo decoding in BMD with
+You can switch on SWO decoding in BMD with

 ```gdb
 monitor traceswo decode
 ```

-This defaults decoding all ITM streams.
+This defaults to decoding all ITM streams.
 If your probe talks async mode, you can optionally specify a baud rate before optionally requesting decoding.
 Following the `decode` verb, you can then specify which ITM streams you wish to have decoded.
 For example: